initc3/ic3-website/content/partners.md

 ## Annual Membership Program Fees and Benefits

 IC3 offers two levels of membership: Sponsor Members and Regular Members.
 Sponsor Members pay $450k per year and Regular members pay $150k per year.
-All fees are unrestricted gifts.

 The membership program is designed to foster the relationship between IC3 and industry.
 These funds support research and facilitate the exploration of new innovative ideas and prototypes.